Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 And I love to just chuck it in there now.

-So a brief summary of the plot of the movie for you
+So a brief summary of the plot of the movie for you.

-to set the tone a little bit.
+Just set the tone a little bit.

-he promises douglas the captain will take him to timor.
 However, when they arrive at Montgomery's destination,

-referred to as Moreau's Island, he instead advises Douglas to disembark so he can use the radio on the island.
 They go to the main house where Douglas is warned not to wander.
-He meets a

-daughter of Dr Moreau's called Issa, but Montgomery turns him away from her and leads him to his room.
+but Montgomery turns him away from her and leads him to his room.

-On the way, they discuss how Moreau vanished
+On the way they discuss how Moreau vanished after becoming obsessed with his animal

+research.
 Montgomery locks Douglas in his room.
+First red flag.

 Is that the first red flag?

-Where were you, Phil and Sus?
+Where were you, Phil and suss?
+No radio.
+Don't wander.

-Come on this way.
-Don't worry.
 Yeah.
-Aisha.
 Don't worry about that.
 Don't worry about that.
+Come on this way.
+Come on this way.
 Don't worry about that.
-Come on this way.

-So he's locked in his room, but Douglas does manage to escape that night and he finds a lab where he witnesses the birth of a mutant baby.
+So he's locked in his room, but Douglas does manage to escape that night and he finds a lab

-Belonging to and delivered by human-animal hybrids.
+belonging to and delivered by human animal hybrids.

 All right, prudes.

+I'm in.
 This sounds great.

 Love is love, you sickos.